 The study revealed that overcrowding large classes, the nature of the syllabus and the curriculum that is followed is overburdened, overcrowded with topics and congested.
 The study also revealed that Poor School infrastructure such as building and furniture lead to students' poor performance.
 Lack instructional materials such as textbooks lead too poor performance.
 Lack of well trained and qualified teachers and lack of adequate school facilities such as well stocked library lead to poor performance among students.
-The study also revealed that some teachers have negative attitudes towards students especially the girls in chemistry and therefore girls tend to hate the subject and hence poor performance
+The study also revealed that some teachers have negative attitudes towards students especially the girls in mathematics and therefore girls tend to hate the subject and hence poor performance

-The study revealed that girl's attitudes towards chemistry contributes to their poor performance in math.
-The study revealed that few girls enjoy chemistry because they think that chemistry is hard and meant for boys who are clever.
-The study also revealed that Girls naturally hate chemistry and boys believe that they are superior to girls
+The study revealed that girl's attitudes towards mathematics contributes to their poor performance in math.
+The study revealed that few girls enjoy mathematics because they think that mathematics is hard and meant for boys who are clever.
+The study also revealed that Girls naturally hate mathematics and boys believe that they are superior to girls.

-5.3.
-Recommendations.
+5.3 Recommendations

-The government should construct facilities at school for chemistry teachers to teach in a conducive environment in order to aid the better performance of chemistry students in their schools.

-The government should have a policy in place that encourages the taking up of chemistry subject especially to the female students who at times think they are not good enough for the subject

-The girl students should be encouraged to relate equally with there fellow boy students in all subjects regardless of whether it is chemistry or not.

-The community should be sensitized to encourage the sending of girls to school so that they get equal access to education.

-Trained and qualified teachers should be employed and they should not have a negative attitude towards students especially the girls.
+- The government should construct facilities at school for mathematics teachers to teach in a conducive environment in order to aid the better performance of mathematics students in their schools. - The government should have a policy in place that encourages the taking up of mathematics subject especially to the female students who at times think they are not good enough for the subject - The girl students should be encouraged to relate equally with there fellow boy students in all subjects regardless of whether it is mathematics or not. - The community should be sensitized to encourage the sending of girls to school so that they get equal access to education. - Trained and qualified teachers should be employed and they should not have a negative attitude towards students especially the girls.

-Suggestions for further research

-More research should be done factors affecting gender and academic performance of students in chemistry